composewell/packcheck/README.md

-DISABLE_TEST            : [y] Do not run tests, default is to run tests DISABLE_DOCS            : [y] Do not build haddocks, default is to build docs DISABLE_SDIST_BUILD     : [y] Do not build from source distribution DISABLE_SDIST_GIT_CHECK : [y] Do not compare source distribution with git repo DISABLE_DIST_CHECKS     : [y] Do not perform source distribution checks
+DISABLE_TEST            : [y] Do not run tests, default is to run tests DISABLE_DOCS            : [y] Do not build haddocks, default is to build docs DISABLE_SDIST_BUILD     : [y] Do not build from source distribution
+DISABLE_SDIST_PROJECT_CHECK: [y] Ignore project file and continue DISABLE_SDIST_GIT_CHECK : [y] Do not compare source distribution with git repo DISABLE_DIST_CHECKS     : [y] Do not perform source distribution checks

 --------------------------------------------------
 stack options
 --------------------------------------------------
-STACK_YAML              : Alternative stack config, cannot be a path, just the file name STACK_OPTIONS           : ADDITIONAL stack global options (e.g. -v) to append STACK_BUILD_OPTIONS     : ADDITIONAL stack build command options to append
+STACK_YAML              : Alternative stack config file path relative to project root STACK_OPTIONS           : ADDITIONAL stack global options (e.g. -v) to append STACK_BUILD_OPTIONS     : ADDITIONAL stack build command options to append

 --------------------------------------------------
 cabal options
 --------------------------------------------------
-CABAL_PROJECT           : Alternative cabal project config, cannot be a path, just the file name CABAL_BUILD_OPTIONS     : ADDITIONAL cabal v2-build options to append to defaults CABAL_BUILD_TARGETS     : cabal v2-build targets, default is 'all' CABAL_CHECK_RELAX       : [y] Do not fail if cabal check fails on the package.
+CABAL_PROJECT           : Alternative cabal project file, path relative to project root CABAL_BUILD_OPTIONS     : ADDITIONAL cabal v2-build options to append to defaults CABAL_DISABLE_DEPS      : [y] Do not install dependencies, do not do cabal update CABAL_BUILD_TARGETS     : cabal v2-build targets, default is 'all' CABAL_CHECK_RELAX       : [y] Do not fail if cabal check fails on the package.
-CABAL_HACKAGE_MIRROR    : [y] DESTRUCTIVE!
+CABAL_HACKAGE_MIRROR    : DESTRUCTIVE!
 Specify an alternative mirror, modifies the cabal config file.

 --------------------------------------------------
 Coverage options